-The British-born Pollock lived in town at No. 26 Whitehall Street and ran a general store at No. 95 Front Street.
-In 1787 he had married the former Catherine Yates.
+The Irish-born Pollock lived in town at No. 26 Whitehall Street and was partner in Yates & Pollock, a successful Irish linen business at No. 95 Front Street.
+In 1787 he had married his partner's daughter, Catherine Yates.
 Five years later in 1792 the couple had their first son, St. Clair Pollock—the same year that George’s brother Carlisle married Sophia Yates, assumedly the sister of Catherine.

 The baby boy was taken to Trinity Church where church records documented “Mr. George Pollock’s son, St. Clair, baptized November 11, 1792, by Rev. Benjamin Moore.
 Sponsor: Mr. Richard Yates, Mrs. Adolph Yates, Mr. Dyckman.”